tomazb/demo-chess-board/README.md

    - **Queen-side Castling**: Move the king two squares toward the rook on the queen's side
    - **Requirements**: King and rook must not have moved, no pieces between them, king not in check, and king doesn't move through or into check
 5. **Turn System**: Players alternate turns (white moves first)
-6. **Game Controls**: Use the "Reset Game" button to restart (you'll be asked to confirm); use "Undo Move" to revert the last move; use "Redo Move" to restore a previously undone move.
+6. **Game Controls**: Use the "Reset Game" button to restart (you'll be asked to confirm); use "Undo Move" to revert the last move; use "Redo Move" to restore a previously undone move; use the mode toggle to switch between Human vs Human and Human vs AI; use the board orientation toggle to flip the board.
 7. **Promotion**: When a pawn reaches the back rank (8 for white, 1 for black), a promotion dialog opens.
 Choose Queen, Rook, Bishop, or Knight; press Enter/Space to confirm or Escape to cancel.

 ## Game Rules Implemented